cirosantilli/chinese-restaurants/README.md

 ## Non-Chinese

-Supposing that there is a correlation to liking Chinese.
+Supposing that there is a correlation between liking Chinese food and the following...

 Jewish: